exasol/sqlalchemy-exasol/doc/user_guide.rst

 SQLAlchemy-Exasol is a dialect extension for SQLAlchemy, implementing support for Exasol databases.

 .. note::
-    For more details on SQLAlchemy, please consult it's `documentation <https://docs.sqlalchemy.org/en/14/>`_.
+    For more details on SQLAlchemy, please consult its `documentation <https://docs.sqlalchemy.org/en/14/>`_.

 Getting Started
 ~~~~~~~~~~~~~~~